matthewmueller/x-ray/Readme.md

 X-ray also has support for selecting collections of tags.
 While `x(ul', 'li')` will only select the first list item in an unordered list, `x(ul, ['li'])` will select all of them.

-Additionally, X-ray supports "collections of collections" allowing you to select all list items in all lists with a command like this: `x(['ul'], ['li'])`.
+Additionally, X-ray supports "collections of collections" allowing you to smartly select all list items in all lists with a command like this: `x(['ul'], ['li'])`.

 ## Composition